-“When someone has gotten their ‘financial house in order’ and is ready to start investing, there are several good low-cost options for beginners,” said Brad Kingsley, a financial fitness coach at Maximize Your Money.
+“When someone has gotten their ‘financial house in order’ and is ready to start investing, there are several good low-cost options for beginners,” said Brad Kingsley, a certified financial planner at Maximize Your Money.
 “In any portfolio, the investor will want to make sure they are diversified across stocks and bonds, but also different types of asset classes within those two large groupings.
-Some people giving advice recommend as few as four different investments, but more commonly the suggestion averages about 10 different investments.
+Some people giving advice recommend as few as four different investments, but more commonly the suggestion averages about 10 different investments.”

 “For someone who went with the portfolio of 10 holdings, that would potentially cost $80-plus to execute the trades at most brokerages.
 A better-priced option for people just getting started and with small amounts to invest would be a ‘robo-advisor,’ like Betterment. … At a robo-advisor, there often aren’t trade fees, and the monthly cost is very reasonable.”